Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

 - [Jupyter](https://jupyter.org/).
 - [Bash in Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart)

-IMPORTANT: Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster:
+IMPORTANT: Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster(you might also be able to retrieve them yourslef if you have the access rights to do so, see the screen shots below):

   - your Azure Subscription
   - tenant ID